-1.1 , GetUserByUserID Function GetUserByUserID (UserID As Long) As User Retrieve a single user by UserID.
-GetTypes Function GetTypes () As Types Retrieves all of the Ty pes in the database, as a Types collection.
-GetUsers Function GetUsers () As Users this database.
-The Us f User objects corresponding to the list of Users defined for er collection returned is "active", and will update as users d by the database Administrator.
-GetUserSetting Function GetUserSetting(sectionName As String, variable-Name As String) As String Get a preferences set ting for the currently logged in user.
+GetUserByUserID Function GetUserByUserID (UserID As Long) As User Retrieve a single user by UserID.
+GetTypes Function GetTypes () As Types Retrieves all of the Types in the database, as a Types collection.
+GetUsers Function GetUsers () As Users Returns a collection of User objects corresponding to the list of Users defined for this database.
+The User collection returned is "active", and will update as users are added and deleted by the database Administrator.
+GetUserSetting Function GetUserSetting(sectionName As String, variable-Name As String) As String Get a preferences setting for the currently logged in user.
 Import Import (InputFile As String, FavorDatabase As Boolean, TemplateFile As String) As Items Imports items into the database from the InputFile.
 FavorDatabase is optional, and chooses how items are handled when they duplicate items already in the database.
 If TRUE (the default), the items in the database are retained if duplicates are imported from InputFile.
 TemplateFile is also optional; if specified, InputFile is assumed to be an ASCII delimited file.
 All the items that have been imported are returned, as an Item collection, when the import is complete.
 If the set is empty on return, there was an error.
 IsDBOpen Function IsDBOpen () As Boolean Is a database currently open?
 LogIn Function LogIn([UserName As String],[Password As String],UserID As Long) As Boolean Log in as a specific user.
 LogOut Function LogOut() As Boolean Logs out of TrackRecord, or rather, Logs in as the Admin user.
 ProcessItem- Changes Function ProcessItemChanges(ScriptFile As Filename, [UserID As Long]) As Items